 Offered jointly with the Division of Humanities of the Graduate School, this interdisciplinary program may be of particular interest to community professionals and students who wish to pursue civil leadership positions.
 Applicants must be admitted to both the Graduate School and the School of Law.
 Students are required to take at least 81 hours in the School of Law and 21 hours in the MAH curriculum.
-Nine of the 21 hours in the Graduate School must be in courses approved by the School of Law.
+Students must also be admitted to the dual degree program by each school.